joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 Azure-Firewall-mon _(AFM)_ is a custom solution _(currently in a functional beta)_ created by an Italian Microsoft Cloud Solution Architect called: [Nicola Delfino](https://nicolgit.github.io/ "Nicola Delfino"), its worth mentioning that although a Microsoft CSA creates AFM, IT IS NOT A SUPPORTED MICROSOFT PRODUCT.

-Monitoring Azure Firewall, can be a pain - with trawling through logs - using the [Azure Firewall Workbook](https://learn.microsoft.com/en-us/azure/firewall/firewall-workbook?WT.mc_id=AZ-MVP-5004796 "Monitor logs using Azure Firewall Workbook") - helps fill in the gap - especially around application and network rule traffic , but you may want something more simple and designed for real-time traffic to assist with troubleshooting.
+Monitoring Azure Firewall can be a pain - with trawling through logs - using the [Azure Firewall Workbook](https://learn.microsoft.com/en-us/azure/firewall/firewall-workbook?WT.mc_id=AZ-MVP-5004796 "Monitor logs using Azure Firewall Workbook") - helps fill in the gap - especially around the application and network rule traffic.
+Still, you may want something simpler and designed for real-time traffic to assist with in the moment troubleshooting.

 Azure-Firewall-mon is an open-source, [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) written in [Angular](https://angular.io/) and hosted on an [Azure WebApp](https://az-firewall-mon.azurewebsites.net "az-firewall-mon") - so to use this, you don't need to deploy to your environment.. add in an Event Hub connection string, and away you go _(there is also a demo mode - so you can see what the experience will be like)_!

 ![az-firewall-mon landing page](/uploads/az-firewall-mon.png "az-firewall-mon")

-For those of us - who would rather host it in our environment, we can deploy it to an Azure [Static Web App](https://azure.microsoft.com/en-us/products/app-service/static/?WT.mc_id=AZ-MVP-5004796 " Static Web Apps").
+We can deploy it to an Azure [Static Web App](https://azure.microsoft.com/en-us/products/app-service/static/?WT.mc_id=AZ-MVP-5004796 " Static Web Apps") for those of us who would rather host it in our environment.